 Children and Family Court Advisory and Support Service (CAFCASS)

 Our work with the CAFCASS has lasted many years.
-Together we have delivered a Domestic Violence Perpetrator programme and have provided a safety support service for the victims such as the wives and partners of the perpetrators completing the programme.
+Together we deliver Building Better Relationships and provide a safety support service for the victims such as the wives and partners of the perpetrators completing the programme.

 To give students an opportunity to work with us and gain work experience of offender rehabilitation, we partnered with Kingston University to offer this industry experience to their students.
 Kingston University also help us with research and evaluation services enabling the critical evaluation of our services.